FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 Our contributions are as follows: \begin{enumerate} \item a human-labeled open dataset primarily designed for the development and evaluation of multi-label sound event classification systems, but that also allows a variety of sound event research tasks, \item a detailed description of the FSD50K creation process tailored to the particularities of Freesound data, including challenges encountered and solutions adopted (Sec. \ref{sec:creation}), \item a comprehensive characterization of the dataset along with discussion of limitations and key factors to allow its audio-informed usage (Sec. \ref{sec:description}), and \item a set of sound event classification experiments to provide baseline systems as well as insight on the main factors to consider when splitting Freesound audio data for SER tasks (Sec. \ref{sec:experiments}). \end{enumerate}

 The information here presented is useful to researchers using FSD50K (and in general using Freesound data for machine learning) as it allows making data-informed decisions for design choices of machine listening systems.
 It may also be useful for researchers working on the creation of large-vocabulary datasets.
 In addition to the audio waveforms and ground truth, FSD50K includes metadata used during the creation process as well as Freesound metadata for the clips forming the dataset (Sec. \ref{ssec:characteristics}).
-All of it can be downloaded from Zenodo.\footnote{\url{https://doi.org/10.5281/zenodo.4060432} } Likewise, code\footnote{\url{https://github.com/edufonseca/FSD50K_baseline} } for baseline experiments and a companion site\footnote{\url{https://annotator.freesound.org/fsd/release/FSD50K/} } for FSD50K is also available.
+All these resources can be downloaded from Zenodo.\footnote{\url{https://doi.org/10.5281/zenodo.4060432} } Likewise, code\footnote{\url{https://github.com/edufonseca/FSD50K_baseline} } for baseline experiments and a companion site\footnote{\url{https://annotator.freesound.org/fsd/release/FSD50K/} } for FSD50K is also available.
+The companion site allows exploring the audio content of FSD50K as well as reporting labelling errors.